bmlzootown/Hydravion/README.md

 Having issues?
 Have feedback?
 Join the [Discord server](https://discord.gg/4xKDGz5M5B)!

 The non-certified version can be added via access code [5KZLCLZ](https://my.roku.com/add/5KZLCLZ), or you can sideload the source itself.
+The non-certified version does ***not*** require a reCAPTCHA token.

 # Login